-Cr iteria for Evaluation Small 0.1 Significant 0.3 Serious 0.5 0.1 0.5 0.5 M U 1.
-VISIC SELECTION Not appropriate for age, level of competition, ability of gymnasts Less than ideal Lacking in some aspects Completely inappropriat e 2.
-Lack of harmonization between selection of music, and overall performance, lack of story or musical theme.
-Slight lack of harmony Loss of harmony in several places Music is only background FL OW 3.
+Cr iteria for Evaluation Small Significant Serious 0.1 0.3 0.5 1.
+JSIC SELECTION Not appropriate for age, level of competition, ability of gymnasts Lack of harmonization between selection of music, and overall performance, lack of story or musical theme.
+Less than ideal Slight lack of harmony Lacking in some aspects Loss of harmony in several places Completely inappropriat e Music is only background FL OW 22 (210) 3.
 The exercise lacks logical continuous flow, cohesive with the rhythm and speed of the music.
 For example, pauses before difficult elements.
 Slight loss of flow Loss of flow in several parts Loss of flow throughout EX PRESSION 4.
 Partners do not project emotion of music or inconsistent between partners Slight lack of emotion Lack of emotion or inconsistent No emotion portrayed 5.
 Facial expression does not match music, is different when it should be similar, or lacks variety when variety is indicated.
-Slight lack or mismatch of Significant lack of expression Minimal expression or total 6.
-Body expression does not match music, is different when it should be similar, or lacks variety when variety is indicated. expression or difference of expression mismatch
+Slight lack or mismatch of Significant lack of expression Minimal expression or total Ο. Body expression does not match music, is different when it should be similar, or lacks variety when variety is indicated. expression or difference of expression mismatch